material-components/material-components-web/packages/mdc-tab-indicator/README.md

 Mixin | Description
 --- | ---
+`mdc-tab-indicator-surface` | Mandatory.
+Applied to the parent element of the `mdc-tab-indicator`.
 `mdc-tab-indicator-bar-color($color)` | Customizes the color of the bar subelement `mdc-tab-indicator-icon-color($color)` | Customizes the color of the icon subelement `mdc-tab-indicator-bar-height($height)` | Customizes the height of the bar subelement